l2iterative/gdb0/README.md

 ## Find a GDB implementation that works for RISC-V

-If you are using MacOS with M1/M2 chips,
+If you are using macOS with ARM chips, please refer to [gdb_macOS_arm.md](gdb_macOS_arm.md).
-> There appears to be no way to run GDB at this moment.
-In addition, LLDB does not work, because at this moment, LLDB does not recognize 32-bit RISC-V architecture and would be unable to understand the frames and would uncontrollably keep single-stepping the program.
-It appears that generations of developers have tried to fill in this gap, but LLDB is just very different from GDB and is not a substitute.
-For these users, we recommend using a separate machine, such as a cloud instance, or a virtual machine to run GDB.
-People who opt in for M1/M2 chips, including me myself, should have expected such situations to emerge one day.

-If you are not using M1/M2 chips, chances are that GDB would work, but just requiring a good version of GDB that supports 32-bit RISC-V. An out-of-the-box GDB likely does not support 32-bit RISC-V, but just the very common ones.
+Otherwise, chances are that GDB would work, but just requiring a good version of GDB that supports 32-bit RISC-V. An out-of-the-box GDB likely does not support 32-bit RISC-V, but just a few other very common architectures.

 There are two ways to obtain a collaborative GDB.